Fergana massacre

 Fergana massacre happened in 1989, after riots broke out between the Meskhetian Turks exiled in Uzbekistan and the native Uzbeks.
 Hundreds of Meskhetian Turks were killed or injured, nearly 1,000 properties were destroyed and thousands of Meskhetian Turks fled into exile.
+Bukharian Jews living in Fergana were also targeted, and many fled to Israel.

 Since their World War II deportation, Meskhetian Turks were not allowed to return to their homeland.
 They continued living in Central Asia, primarily in Uzbekistan, until June 1989, when Uzbek extremists took part in a mass slaughter of the Meskhetian Turks and other minorities in the Fergana Valley.
 According to official, and most probably low figures, 97 people died, over 1,000 were wounded and 752 houses destroyed.
 Before the massacre, about 100,000 Meskhetian Turks lived in Uzbekistan.

 Aftermath

 Authorities in Moscow and Tashkent quickly claimed that the riots were planned by the mafia, the political enemies of Gorbachev or by Uzbek nationalists.

 Following this events, the majority of Meskhetian Turks, about 70,000, went to Azerbaijan, whilst the remainder went to various regions of Russia (especially Krasnodar Krai), Kazakhstan, Kyrgyzstan and Ukraine.
-Many Bukharan Jews also fled to Israel.